Robert O'Hara Burke: Police career

 After returning to Ireland in 1848, he joined the Irish Constabulary (later the Royal Irish Constabulary).
-He did his cadet training at Phoenix Park Depot in Dublin between November 1849 and January 1850, was promoted to 3rd Class Sub-Inspector and he was stationed in County Kildare.
+He did his cadet training at Phoenix Park Depot in Dublin between November 1849 and January 1850, was promoted to 3rd Class Sub-Inspector and was stationed in County Kildare.
 At the end of 1850, he transferred to the Mounted Police in Dublin.

 Migrating to Australia

 Burke migrated to Australia in 1853.
 He left Queenstown, County Cork on 24 November 1852 on the S.S.
 Rodney which was carrying 342 convicts.
 He arrived in Hobart, Tasmania on 12 February 1853 and promptly sailed for Melbourne.
-On 1 April 1853 he joined the recently established Victoria police force.
+On 1 April 1853, he joined the recently established Victoria police force.
 Initially, he worked as Acting Inspector under the Chief Commissioner William Henry Fancourt Mitchell in the Parish of Jika Jika in the northern suburbs of Melbourne, but on 1 November 1853 he was appointed a magistrate, was promoted to Police Inspector, and was posted to Carlsruhe.
-On 31 December 1853 he was promoted to District Inspector of the Ovens District and early in 1854 he moved to Beechworth to relieve Inspector John Giles Price.
+On 31 December 1853, he was promoted to District Inspector of the Ovens District and early in 1854 he moved to Beechworth to relieve Inspector John Giles Price.

 After the unfortunate death of his brother, James Thomas, in the Crimean War, Burke decided to enlist.
 He left Australia on the S.S.
 Marco Polo on 25 March 1856 for England, but, by the time he arrived in Liverpool in June, peace had been declared and the war ended.
 Burke re-boarded the Marco Polo and returned to Victoria, arriving in Melbourne on 2 December 1856.

 He resumed his posting at Beechworth and from there attended the "Buckland Valley" riots near Bright against the Chinese gold miners in 1857.
 In November 1858 he was transferred to Castlemaine as Police Superintendent on £550 p.a. plus a groom and quarters at Broadoaks on Gingell Street.

 After the South Australian explorer, John McDouall Stuart had reached the centre of Australia, the South Australian parliament offered a reward of £2,000 for the promotion of an expedition to cross the continent from the south to north, generally following Stuart's route.
 He also partnered with another explorer who wanted to discover things about Australia.